JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements

-**(May 15th 2019) Sensor firmware 1.9.0 is out!**
+**(July 8th 2019) Sensor firmware 1.9.1 is out!**
-This version contains some new features and a lot of bug fixes
+This version contains some important bug fixes for those that use DataLogger/Logbook or */Meas/ECG*

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.